GigabyteBlender/2025-ESA-CansatProject/README.md

 - **Purpose**: To ensure that all systems work correctly under expected conditions.
 - **Learning Outcomes**: Skills in testing methodologies, troubleshooting, and quality assurance.

+## 6. Project Lifecycle Management
+- **Learning Outcomes**: Experienced all phases of a real space project, from concept to launch.
+Learned to manage resources, timelines, and potential risks.

 ## 6. Project Management
 - **Purpose**: To manage the project timeline, resources, and team collaboration.
 - **Learning Outcomes**: Project management skills, teamwork, and effective communication.